acofield94/divvy_case_study/case-study-1-markdown.md

 up with recommendations for a new marketing strategy to convert casual riders into annual members

-\#\#Asking Business Task Centric Questions
+## Asking Business Task Centric Questions

-Below are some questions that need to be asked regarding the busienss task.
+Below are some questions that need to be asked regarding the business task.

-1. What metrics will I need to compare bike-share users usage? *trip durarion *trip time *trip date *user type
+1. What metrics will I need to compare bike-share users usage?

+-   trip duration
+-   trip time
+-   trip date
+-   user type

-2. What time frames will I need to analyze? *Past 12 months to find any seasonal trends *Look at usage per each day of the week to look at weekly trends
+2. What time frames will I need to analyze?

+-   Past 12 months to find any seasonal trends
+-   Look at usage per each day of the week to look at weekly trends

 3. What tools will I use for data cleaning and analysis?

-\#\#Collection And Importation Of Data
+## Collection And Importation Of Data

 The raw trip data was made available [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data is release as csv files one for each month.
 I used data from the past 12 months each file consist of trip data.
 The raw contained the following
+variables:

-variables: *ride\_id - to keep track of individual trips taken *rideable\_type - type of bike used *start\_at - datetime ride started *ended\_at - datetime ride ended *start\_station\_name - to identify
+-   ride\_id - to keep track of individual trips taken
+-   rideable\_type - type of bike used
+-   start\_at - datetime ride started
+-   ended\_at - datetime ride ended
+-   start\_station\_name - to identify start station
-start station *start\_station\_id - to identify start station *end\_station\_name - to identify end station *end\_station\_id - to
+-   start\_station\_id - to identify start station
+-   end\_station\_name - to identify end station
+-   end\_station\_id - to identify end station
-identify end station *4 columns consisting of coordinate data of start and end station *member\_casual - user type
+-   4 columns consisting of coordinate data of start and end station
+-   member\_casual - user type

 I used RStudio and the tidyverse, lubridate, and ggplot2 packages to import, clean, and aggregate this data.
 Before the data was imported I